opensvc/docs.opensvc.com/source/agent.service.namespaces.rst

 -----------------------------------

 ::

 	OSVC_NAMESPACE=test svcmgr -s svc1

-Exporting OSVC_NAMESPACE=test thus applies all svcmgr and svcmon actions in the context of the test namespace.
+Then all svcmgr and svcmon actions are applied in the context of the ``test`` namespace.

 ::